TrueChurro™

 TrueChurro™ Initiative:

-— Recognizes and redefines the most primitive traits of the Churro sheep and its wool, reigniting appreciation for the resiliency of the Churro in range management and bringing notice to their coarse but resilient three-fiber fleece.
+— Recognizes and redefines the most fundamental traits of the Churro sheep and its wool, reigniting appreciation for the resilience of the Churro in range management and drawing attention to their coarse yet sturdy three-fiber fleece.

-— Acknowledges the Conservation Significance of Churro Sheep
+— Recognizes the Conservation Significance of Churro Sheep

-The Churro sheep's distinct traits and deep historical significance uniquely position it to make substantial contributions to the evolving realms of cultural heritage, agriculture, and conservation.
-Recognizing the inherent value and significance of these exceptional attributes is crucial in reshaping the narrative of the Churro sheep.
-This strategic approach will enhance its cultural revival and fortify agricultural and conservation initiatives, underscoring the economic importance of its cultural heritage.
+Churro sheep's unique traits and historical importance enable them to significantly contribute to cultural heritage, agriculture, and conservation.
+Acknowledging their value is crucial for reshaping the narrative of Churro sheep.
+This strategy will enhance cultural revival and strengthen efforts in agriculture and conservation, emphasizing their economic significance heritage.

 What TrueChurro™ will do:

-— Pioneer holistic approaches that protect water and soil integrity and support thriving ecosystems and the livelihoods of shepherds and farmers.
-This is all done by protecting and restoring the Churro genetics.
+4. We pioneer holistic methods that protect water and soil integrity, supporting ecosystems and shepherds' livelihoods by restoring Churro genetics.

 What makes a Churro unique?